Women's Final Four ticket on resale market selling for average of $2,300, twice as much as for men

 A ticket to the women's championship game on Sunday was selling for an average of $1,110.63 this week.
 The average ticket to the men's title game Monday was selling for $646.45.

-Demand for women's tickets has been driven by fanfare for Iowa's Caitlin Clark, the all-time leading scorer in Division I. The Hawkeyes have played before sellout crowds — at home, on the road and at neutral sites — for all but two games this season.
+The higher price for the women's games is partially due to ticket supply for the men's games being greater because seating capacity at its venue is three times larger, a Logitix spokesman said.
+He added that demand for women's tickets is unprecedented and driven by fanfare for Iowa's Caitlin Clark, the all-time leading scorer in Division I. The Hawkeyes have played before sellout crowds — at home, on the road and at neutral sites — for all but two games this season.

-Face value for a ticket that gets the buyer into both women's semifinals is $400 and $200 for the championship game.
-Face value for a ticket to the men's semifinals is $900 and $250 for the title game.
+The NCAA sells ticket packages — now sold out — that include all three games of the Final Four.
+Face value ranges from $200 to $400 for the women's semfinals and final and $250 to $900 for the men's semifinals and final.

+Tickets on the resale market can be sold separately for the semifinals (both games) and final because they are held on different days and require different digital entry QR codes.

 AP March Madness bracket: https://apnews.com/hub/ncaa-womens-bracket/ and coverage: https://apnews.com/hub/march-madness